-- General revelation is indirect non-verbal forms of revelation.
-Creation remains the greatest non-verbal declaration of God - 1.
-From creation we can understand aspects of God's Nature and Character His orderliness, Greatness, Beauty, etc. - 2.
-Humanity has no excuse not to know that God exists as we have creation's testimony to His Presence. - Creation proclaims God's existence and infers aspects of His Nature this is called General Revelation or Common Grace. - General revelation alone does not lead to salvation... but it can prepare the heart to hear God's Word and be made ready to receive Jesus. - Specific revelation is the direct form of revelation [a specific message] to a specific individual/people.
-They include verbal/scriptural, dreams, visions, angelic messenger, supernatural events, etc. - 1.
+- General revelation is the indirect non-verbal form of revelation.
+Creation remains the greatest non-verbal declaration of God's Presence.
+[Psalm 19; Romans 1:2ff] - 1.
+From creation we can understand general aspects of God's Nature and Character His orderliness, purposefulness, Greatness, Beauty, etc. - 2.
+Humanity has no excuse not to know that God exists as we have creation's testimony to His Presence. - Creation proclaims God's existence and infers aspects of His Nature this is called General Revelation or Common Grace. - General revelation alone does not lead to salvation... but it can prepare the heart to hear God's Word and be made ready to receive Jesus. - Specific revelation is the direct form of revelation [a specific message] to specific individuals/people representing all of humanity.
+The message forms include verbal, dreams, visions, angelic messenger, supernatural events, etc. [Romans 10] - 1.
 Humanity could not on our own find God, so God was compelled to reveal Himself to humanity. - 2.
-God left His specific witness to chosen individuals [prophets] and people [Israel/Church] in verbal form [scripture]. - Normative Revelation the Bible/scripture is the only acceptable form of God's definitive revelation to all of humanity. - 1.
+God left His specific witness to His chosen messengers [prophets/apostles] people [Israel/Church] in verbal form [Scripture]. - Normative Revelation the Bible [Scripture] is the only normative form of God's definitive revelation to all of humanity. - 1.
 Only Scripture discloses God this is where His Truth, Character, and redemptive plan are revealed. - 2.
 Scriptural Truth through the Spirit leads to salvation and relational intimacy with God. - Non-Normative Revelation the leading/speaking of the Holy Spirit to us. - 1.
 The 1^{st} question we have to ask is God still speaking to His people? - If not, how is His message made relevant to each generation? - If so, how do I know His voice?
-How do I hear His message? - Discernment is key. - 2.
-We must be careful when interpreting non-normative revelations [messages]. - 3.
-No new theology or revelation from God will be in conflict with scripture. - 4.
-Scripture advised we use discretion and "test the spirits' to be sure this is from God.
+How do I hear His message?

-• Revelation and Truth (Ps 19:7ff; 119:97-104; John 17:17; "Thus says the Lord") God's Truth Transcends time and history, it is not just for the here and now - but has application for God's people throughout time and circumstances.
+- Discernment is obviously the key.
+Dreams, visions, prayerful leading, non-verbal messages and prophetic leadings are still in play through the Spirit, but they must be subordinated to the test of Scripture for God is not a god of confusion. - 2.
+We must be careful when interpreting non-normative revelations and messages. - 3.
+No new theology or revelation from God will be in conflict with Scripture. - 4.
+Scripture advised we use discretion and "test the spirits' to be sure this is from God. - Revelation and Truth (Ps 19:7ff; 119:97-104; John 17:17; "Thus says the Lord") God's Truth Transcends time and history, it is not just for the here and now but has application for God's people throughout time and circumstances.

-2.3 Modes of Revelation - these have occurrences throughout scripture
+2.3 Modes of Revelation - God has employed these modes of communication throughout scripture